Washi1337/AsmResolver/docs/dotnet/advanced-pe-image-building.rst

 Image Builder Diagnostics
 -------------------------

 .NET modules that contain invalid metadata and/or method bodies might cause problems upon serializing it to a PE image or file.
-To inspect all errors that occurred during the construction of a PE image, it is possible to call the ``CreateImage`` method of the image builder directly.
-This method returns an instance of the ``PEImageBuildResult`` class, which defines a property called ``DiagnosticBag``.
+To inspect all errors that occurred during the construction of a PE image, call the ``CreateImage`` method directly and get the value of the ``DiagnosticBag`` property.
 This is a collection that contains all the problems that occurred during the process:

 .. code-block:: csharp